SansGuidon/bookmarks/README.md

 > If you fail - you learn, if you succeed – even better.
 And never forget the importance of communication.
 * [Daniel Lebrero](https://danlebrero.com/2019/02/27/architecture-decisions-beligerent-contrarian-rule-of-three/) - (2019) Architecture decisions: the belligerent contrarian and the rule of three
 * [LisaDziuba/Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The best design tools for everything
+* [Michelle Venetucci Harvey](https://code.likeagirl.io/a-research-roundup-to-show-that-your-office-layout-is-toxic-and-some-tips-for-making-it-better-8434864b0ab2) - (2017) A research roundup to show that your office layout is toxic (and some tips for making it better)

 ## Documentation
 * [Greg Williams](https://spin.atomicobject.com/2017/02/22/diagrams-as-documentation/) - (2017) Diagrams as Software Documentation – When a Picture Says it Best